uviclibraries/genai-notebooklm/7-k-12-educators.md

 {: .step}

-Step 6 - Critical AI literacy — teaching students to evaluate Google Notebook {: .label .label-step}
+Step 6 - Critical AI literacy — teaching students to evaluate Gemini Notebook {: .label .label-step}

-One of the most valuable things you can do with Google Notebook in a classroom is use it to teach students to think critically about AI output.
+One of the most valuable things you can do with Gemini Notebook in a classroom is use it to teach students to think critically about AI output.
 Try this structured activity:

 1. Run any of the comparison prompts above as a class.
 2. Display the output on screen.